You’ve probably heard the overused phrase “content is king” before.

 Then as it narrows, the customers who continue down the funnel are more and more likely to become clients, purchase a product, or at least warm leads.

-An example of a content marketing funnel would be something like social media posts, SEO or organic search tactics, and other content marketing methods that have a wide or nearly universal reach.
+An example of a content marketing funnel would be something like social media posts, Local SEO or organic search tactics, and other content marketing methods that have a wide or nearly universal reach.

 Further on down the funnel would be blog posts, white papers, podcasts, videos, infographics, and other types of content that require longer and more active engagement.